springernature/vpat/nature.md

 <td>Partially Supports</td>
 <td>
 Nature.com has a diverse mix of multimedia content, both self-hosted and hosted on third party sites.
 Captions and/or transcripts may be provided for some pre-recorded content, but we currently have no method of confirming the inclusion of transcripts or captions.

+While Nature Magazine generally provides captions and/or transcripts for pre-recorded content in new Magazine articles, they may be absent from older Nature Magazine content and journal content supplied by authors who publish with us.
+We currently have no method of confirming the inclusion of transcripts or captions.
 </td>
 </tr>
 <tr valign="top">